WHAT WE TREAT

 A1: Cervicogenic headaches can become chronic, and their duration may vary from person to person.

-Q2: Are cervicogenic headaches treatable with medications?
+Q2: Are cervicogenic occipital headaches treatable with medications?

 A2: Medications can help alleviate symptoms, but a comprehensive treatment plan often includes physical therapy and other interventions.

-Q3: Can poor posture cause cervicogenic headaches?
+Q3: Can poorly posture cause cervicogenic occipital headaches

 A3: Yes, poor posture, especially when using electronic devices for extended periods, can contribute to cervicogenic headaches.